A. A. MacLeod: Family

 MacLeod had two children by Annie Jean Hicks - the first was Jean Macleod and the second was Annabelle MacGregor MacLeod - his wife Annie burned to death when a wood stove blew up only three years later- Annie's poor father Rufus "the Red" Lawson Hicks was there to witness the terrible tragedy and beat out the flames and carried the scars of her death on his arms to his grave.

-MacLeod later married Virginia MacLean, the sister of the mother of Hollywood movie actors Warren Beatty and Shirley MacLaine.
+MacLeod later married Virginia MacLean, the sister of Kathlyn Corinne MacLean whose children are Hollywood movie actors Warren Beatty and Shirley MacLaine.
 MacLeod thus became their uncle.
 Both Beatty and MacLaine have referred to the MacLeods as a major influence on their own liberal political philosophy.
 One of Beatty's biographers has commented that his aunt and uncle were "the private inspiration" behind his portrait of Louise Bryant and John Reed in his 1981 film Reds.

 MacLeod's youngest child, David Leigh MacLeod, worked for Beatty for many years as an assistant.
 He was associate producer of Reds and Ishtar as well as co-producer of The Pick-up Artist.
-He was found dead in Montreal in 1998.
-He had been a fugitive from the Federal Bureau of Investigation and New York police for nine years after fleeing a New York City courtroom while on trial on charges of criminal solicitation involving minors.
+He was found dead in Montreal, Quebec in 1998 after having been a fugitive from the Federal Bureau of Investigation and New York police for nine years after fleeing a New York courtroom while on trial on charges of criminal solicitation involving minors.

-One of MacLeod's daughters, Joan MacLeod was a folk singer and married Ray Woodley of The Travellers.
+One of MacLeod's daughters, Joan MacLeod was a folk singer and married Ray Woodley of the band The Travellers.